How to buy the best car

-Buying a new car doesn’t have to be complicated.
-Our five key steps explain what you need to know about buying a new car.
+Buying a new car?
+Our five key steps explain the best way to buy a new car.

-Shopping for a brand new car can – and should – be an enjoyable and exciting experience.
-If you don’t mind waiting for the factory to build it, it’s your chance to tailor your new car to your exact tastes, choosing everything from the seat fabric and colour of the paint to the type of engine and gearbox.
+Once life has returned to normal, shopping for a brand new car should become an enjoyable and exciting experience once again.
+It’s your chance to tailor your new car to your exact tastes, choosing everything from the seat fabric to the type of engine and gearbox.

-But, with several thousand pounds at stake, you want to be sure you’re choosing the right car in the right specification, and getting it for a good price.
+But with thousands of pounds at stake, you want to be sure you’re choosing the right car in the right specification, and getting it for a good price.
 This guide sets out the five key steps to ensure you do just that.

 Want to just start browsing the best cars you can buy?
-Take a look at all our Best Buys.
+Take a look at all our new car reviews.

-For example, while you may like the looks or high driving position of a 4x4/SUV, all-wheel-drive is rarely necessary in the UK unless you live in a remote rural area or regularly go off-road.
+For example, while you may like the looks or high driving position of a large SUV, all-wheel-drive is rarely necessary in the UK unless you live in a remote rural area or regularly go off-road.

 We recommend you write a list that prioritises what you want and need a new car to do – and that should include an idea of how much you’re willing (and able) to pay.
-It's also worth considering where you're going to be spending most of your time driving, to assess whether a hybrid or battery-electric vehicle could lower your running costs.
+It's also worth considering where you're going to be spending most of your time driving, to assess whether a hybrid car or electric car could lower your running costs.

 How much can you afford to spend?

-Make an honest assessment of your available budget, bearing in mind that although a finance deal may make a car more affordable in the short-term, paying ‘cash’ up-front is often the cheapest way to buy one in the long run – read our car finance explained guide for more detail.
+Make an honest assessment of your available budget.
+Bearing in mind that although a finance deal may make a car more affordable in the short-term, paying up-front is often the cheapest way to buy one in the long run.
+Read our car finance explained guide for more detail.

-As well as the initial purchase price, remember to factor in ongoing costs such as fuel, car tax, insurance, servicing and depreciation (more on the latter below).
+As well as the initial purchase price, remember to factor in ongoing costs such as fuel, car tax, car insurance, servicing and depreciation (more on this below).
 Then compare like-for-like with pay-monthly finance deals, as they may include some of these costs.

 Once you’ve narrowed down what you need the car to do – and any other criteria, such as looks or brand – it’s time to start researching the most suitable models available in your price range.

-A good first step is to read our in-depth car reviews.
-You can filter these according to starting price, brand, and all sorts of features, from body style to the number of doors.
+A good first step is to read our in-depth new and used car reviews.
+You can filter these according to starting price, brand, and all sorts of features, from fuel type to car class.

 Done your homework?
 Good.
-Now you can compile a shortlist of the cars you’re most interested in and (we highly recommend) contact local dealers to book in some test drives.
+Now you can compile your shortlist of cars you’re most interested in.
+Then your next step is to contact local dealers to book in some test drives.